 Tonight's podcast is from the Traditional Latin Mass for the Supper of the Lord (Cena Domini.)
 This sermon is about the connection between the Holy Eucharist and the Holy Priesthood, and why Jesus transfers His suffering and leadership to His priests.
 We will see that both the leadership and the suffering of priests are for the life of the world.

+Spoiler alert on Rogue One for the second half of this blog post.
 Today is the feast of St. Stephen, the first martyr of the Catholic Church.
 His martyrdom is found in Acts chapter 7 and it contains the jarring testimony of a young deacon who chooses God’s religion over man’s intertwined religious games.
 Although engaging the high-powered Jewish religious leaders of Christ’s own time, St. Stephen is fearless in proclaiming how Jesus Christ is the fulfilment of all the Hebrew Scriptures.
 Before being stoned to death, Stephen recounts to the Pharisees all of Salvation history.
 Then he accuses them: "You stiff-necked people, uncircumcised in heart and ears, you always resist the Holy Spirit. [...]

+This homily is about victory in loss and how good comes from evil in your life.
 We took these pictures in Rwanda two years ago.
 In the top picture, the Blessed Mother appeared in Kibeho in 1981 and 1982 in a Vatican-approved apparition.
 Below, we walk in a Eucharistic procession through the streets that—only 20 years prior— the dead had been macheted in the genocide.
 Now the King of Life and Love triumphs over death on the streets.